4q-u4/Kali-Linux-Android-noroot/README.md

-# Kali Linux on Android (No Root) Installation Guide 📱💻
+# Kali Linux on Android Without Root - Installation Guide 📱💻

-Welcome to the Kali-Linux-Android-noroot repository!
-This guide will walk you through the detailed steps to install Kali Linux on your Android device without the need for rooting.
-We will use Andronix, Termux, and Real VNC Viewer to achieve this setup. 🚀
+I created this detailed tutorial to help the community install Kali Linux on Android devices without the need for rooting.
+I had faced numerous challenges and failures while attempting to install Kali Linux on my Android device using various methods.
+After extensive research and experimentation, I finally discovered a solution that worked reliably.

+This repository provides a step-by-step guide on how to achieve this setup using Andronix, Termux, and Real VNC Viewer.
+My goal is to make the installation process as straightforward as possible, ensuring that even those with minimal Linux experience can successfully run Kali Linux on their Android devices.

+If you found this guide helpful and appreciate the effort put into creating it, please consider giving this repository a star (⭐) on GitHub.
+Your support means a lot and will help others discover this resource.

 ## Table of Contents 📋
 1. [Introduction](#introduction)